BumblebeeBat/FlyingFox/README.md

 Code of conduct, development guidelines: Submit pull requests.
 If I like, and it passes tests, I will accept.
 Feel free to ask me questions.

-Install script:
+Install instructions:

+First, make sure you have erlang installed.
+Version 18 is prefered, but older versions will probably work.
+Here is one way to download it: http://www.erlang.org/download.html , then run the script.

-install.sh
+sh install.sh

-Start your node so you can spend money:
+Start your node with this script:

 sh start.sh